ibm-cloud-docs/logs-router/mng-data.md

 The storage where the configuration is stored is encrypted with LUKS by using AES-256.

-Any stored credentials (such as {{site.data.keyword.la_short}} ingestion keys) are individually secured with envelope encryption by using AES-256 and an encryption key that is owned and managed by {{site.data.keyword.logs_routing_full_notm}}.
+Any stored credentials are individually secured with envelope encryption by using AES-256 and an encryption key that is owned and managed by {{site.data.keyword.logs_routing_full_notm}}.

 ### Log data
 {: #mng-data-storage-logs}

 Log data that is routed by {{site.data.keyword.logs_routing_full_notm}} is secured by using a private connection.
 The connection supports TLS 1.2.

-Log data is routed to a destination such as an {{site.data.keyword.logs_full_notm}} instance or an {{site.data.keyword.la_full_notm}} instance.
-You manage the instance and the data that is collected in the instance.
-For example, for more information about {{site.data.keyword.la_full_notm}} data security, see [Data security](/docs/log-analysis?topic=log-analysis-mng-data).
+ Log data is routed to an {{site.data.keyword.logs_full_notm}} instance.You manage the instance and the data that is collected in the instance.
 {: note}